qrvey/partner-portal/docs/ui-docs/builders/user-management.md

 <div style="text-align: justify">

-In the **User Management** tab, you can not only create users and groups, but also restrict access to certain portions on your application.
+In the **User Management** tab, you can not only create users and groups, but also restrict access to certain portions of your application.
 For instance, you may wish to hide certain pages or components from certain users or allow certain groups of users to access only certain datasets.

 ## Authentication Settings
 In this tab, you can enable and disable authentication as well as set authentication settings.
 First, you can choose whether to allow new users to sign up by themselves.
 If this is disabled, you will need to add new users manually in the **User Table** tab.